ShaneC0/OxideVM/README.md

 # parser.rs
     Parsing is the process of composing the tokens of a program into a tree-structure called an AST or "abstract syntax tree".
-    An AST is a data structure that encompasses the recursive syntactic structure of programs.
+    An AST is a data structure that encompasses the recursive syntactic structure of oxide programs.
     For example, the input string
     """
     let a = 25 / 3;